 Place the tin back into the centre of the oven and bake for 40-50 minutes.
 The lower and longer baking results in an even bake with a flat surface.

 The Blueberry Lemon Shortbread Cake Bars are baked when the top is golden in colour and is firm to touch.
-Once baked remove the tin from the oven and set to one side to allow to cool completely.
+As soon as it is baked remove from the oven and allow to cool in the tin.

 When completely cooled, remove the entire traybake from the tin.
 A fish slice or large palette knife is useful.
 Ease the knife under the bake, using it to lift and support as you move the traybake to a flat surface.